TNET-SNU/mmTLS/README.md

 If you want to build and run on your own, please refer to INSTALL.md.

 Currently we have a simple testbed to test functionality of our work, used for ATC’24 artifact evaluation.
 Please let us know (cerotyki@gmail.com or HotCRP) if you want to access to them.
-Our testbed is consisted of 7 machines: 4 clients, 1 middlebox, and 2 backend servers.
+Our testbed consists of 7 machines: 4 clients, 1 middlebox, and 2 backend servers.
 You can access to them via ssh.
 Please access to the access server first, and log in other 6 machines from the access server.

 Access server is box3.kaist.ac.kr, and it is used as one of a backend server.
 A figure below depicts the topology of our testbed.